UnlegitSenpaii/csgo-autoexec/README.md

 Because we are all different, you can change your preffered settings under the **USER PREFRENCE** tab

 ### Binds
-##### Special
-    slowwalk: v
-    autostop: n
-> you can also change the slowwalk speed in the config file, default is 50
 ##### Communication
     voice chat: x
     ping position: mouse5